akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She turned and found herself curtsying low to the King.
 No time to think.
 Drawing courage in the silence, she spoke.

-“She was meant for your table, sire… but if it please you, spare her.”
+‘She was meant for your table, sire… but if it please you, spare her.‘

 Henry chuckled, his eyes glinting with a curious merriment.

-“At last, an honest creature in this hall.
-Spare the goose, you plead?”
+‘At last, an honest creature in this hall.
+Spare the goose, you plead?‘

 He shook his head in astonishment.
 It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

-“Take courage, for she has earned mercy from my knife.”
+‘Take courage, for she has earned mercy from my knife.‘

 The king laughed.

-“Indeed, this humble goose has graced my table with more sport this day than *all* my knights put together.”
+‘Indeed, this humble goose has graced my table with more sport this day than *all* my knights put together.‘

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)